shubhamperiwal/recommendation_system/README.md

 I will be using 2 methods:
 1. Using Surprise library
-2. USing low-level python code
+2. Using low-level python code

 I'm open to advice and suggestions.
-Please feel free to create a pull request if you feel this repository can be improved or just drop me an email at shubhamperiwal98@gmail.com
+Please feel free to create a pull request if you feel this repository can be improved or just drop me an email